E-invoicing compliance and regulatory updates - Costa Rica

 Supplier requirement: Costa Rican suppliers must issue e-invoices in XML format, submit them to the RCE for validation, and handle acceptance and rejection messages as required.

-Buyer requirement: Costa Rican buyers must receive validated e-invoices from the RCE platform and respond with an acceptance or rejection message.
+Buyer requirement: Costa Rican buyers must receive the RCE validated e-invoices and respond with an acceptance or rejection message.

 Archiving requirement: Invoices must be archived for five years.